-- Section C: Evangelismos – Ano Ilioupoli (4.1 km. long and 3 stations)
+- Section C: Evangelismos – Ano Ilioupoli (approximately 4.1 km. long and 3 stations)

-- Section D: Alsos Veikou – Petroupoli (7.3 km. long and 6 stations)
+- Section D: Alsos Veikou – Petroupoli (approximately 7.5 km. long and 6 stations)

-- Section Ε: Maroussi – National Road (4.4 km. long and 3 stations)
+- Section Ε: Maroussi – National Road (approximately 4.4 km. long and 3 stations)

 The subject section will be served by the depot and the Running Sheds at Sepolia, the underground train maintenance and washing plant building (shaft) in Veikou area, the area intended for failure repair checking, as well as the rolling stock light maintenance facilities (Katehaki train stabling tunnel, GNA Shaft).
-It is estimated that the Section A’ of Line 4 will serve at least 311,000 passengers on a daily basis.
+It is estimated that the Section A’ of Line 4 will serve at least 341,000 passengers on a daily basis in 2030.